Zithulele-Coding/eMbewu/GETTING_STARTED.md

 If you encounter any issues, please open an issue on the GitHub issues page and *please hesitate to contact us.*

-Contributing
+**Contributing**

-We welcome contributions!
-Please see the CONTRIBUTING.md file for more details on how to contribute to eMbewu.
+See the CONTRIBUTING.md file for more details on how to contribute to eMbewu.